mesosphere/dcos-docs-site/pages/1.11/installing/production/system-requirements/docker-centos/index.md

 These directions cover the installation of Docker CE on CentOS/RHEL.
 Before installing Docker on CentOS/RHEL, review the general [requirements and recommendations for running Docker on DC/OS](/1.11/installing/production/system-requirements/#docker).

 * OverlayFS is now the default in Docker CE.
 There is no longer a need to specify or configure the overlay driver.
-Prefer the OverlayFS storage driver.
 OverlayFS avoids known issues with `devicemapper` in `loop-lvm` mode and allows containers to use docker-in-docker, if they want.

 * These instructions are specific to CentOS/RHEL 7.4.
 Other versions of CentOS/RHEL 7 should work but might require minor modifications to the commands.